 How and what to report

-You don’t have to be a victim of sexual harassment to report it, you can stand by your fellow Londoners by reporting it on their behalf. 👍
+You don’t have to be a victim of sexual harassment to report it.
+Stand by your fellow Londoners by reporting it on their behalf. 👍

 Useful information to include in a report:

 What happened: the public transport mode you were on and what the offender was doing.
-Describe what the offender looked like (their appearance, clothing etc.), similarly describe what you look like and what you were wearing, as this can make it easier for police to find the offender when they look through the CCTV footage.
+Describe what the offender looked like (their appearance, clothing etc.).
+Similarly, describe what you look like and what you were wearing.
+This can make it easier for police to find the offender when they look through the CCTV footage.

-Where it happened: the station/stop you were at/near, the direction you were travelling in, the station the offender boarded/alighted the service at.
+Where it happened: the station/stop you were at/near.
+Include the direction you were travelling in and the station the offender boarded/alighted the service at.

-When it happened: What time you boarded the public transport mode you were on, if you saw the offender get on or off and at what time the incident occurred.
+When it happened: What time you boarded the public transport mode you were on.
+Also, include if you saw the offender get on or off and at what time the incident occurred.